slycke/EPEX-day-ahead-energy-price/README.md

 # Homebridge-Energy-Price

 Homebridge-Energy-Price is a project forked from [ecoen66/homebridge-comed-hourlybilling](https://github.com/ecoen66/homebridge-comed-hourlybilling).
 This version has been modified to run as a temperature sensor, allowing negative values.
 Initially created to automate EV charging during periods of negative energy prices, this plugin can also be employed for monitoring or other automation purposes.
+This works with the ComEd API to provide hourly average pricing data.

 ## Installation